 - Must pay a dividend and have at least 5 years of dividend payment and growth history.

-- For regular companies, 5 year dividend growth rate (DGR) should be greater than 3%.
+- For regular companies, 5-year dividend growth rate (DGR) should be greater than 3%.

 - Utilities should have a starting dividend greater than 4% and dividend growth rate of at least 2%.
+This is because utilities have slower growth; therefore, a higher starting dividend is needed to compensate for slower growth.

 - Debt to Cap/Equity should be at reasonable levels for the given industry.